emanuel-metzenthin/KELOS-on-Kafka/README.md

 ## 6.1 Performance Benchmark

-For analyzing the performance of the application we used a synthetic three-dimensional dataset consisting of 3.000 data points.
+For analyzing the performance of the application, we used a synthetic three-dimensional dataset consisting of 3.000 data points.
 We measured the average window processing time, i.e. per application window or sub-window pane, for every processor.
 The experiments were executed on a MacBook Pro (6x Intel Core i7 @ 2.2 GHz, 16GB RAM).

 We evaluated the influence of several hyper-parameters: K (10, 20, 30, 40), Elements per window (100, 500, 1000) and Number of sub-window panes (2, 5, 10).